-I am associate professor of glaciology at Stockholm University, and Co-Leader of the Bolin Centre for Climate Research (Research Area 6: Orbital to tectonic climate variability).
+I am associate professor of glaciology at Stockholm University, and director of research of the Bolin Centre for Climate Research.
 I am also a regular guest lecturer at the Department of Arctic Geology at the University Centre in Svalbard (UNIS).
 Since January 2015, I am affiliated to the KTH Centre of Naval Architecture.

 For a complete list of publications, see the pdf-file on the top right of this page.

 2016.
 Tommaso Tesi (et al.).
 Nature Communications 7

 Recent hypotheses, based on atmospheric records and models, suggest that permafrost carbon (PF-C) accumulated during the last glaciation may have been an important source for the atmospheric CO2 rise during post-glacial warming.
 However, direct physical indications for such PF-C release have so far been absent.
 Here we use the Laptev Sea (Arctic Ocean) as an archive to investigate PF-C destabilization during the last glacial–interglacial period.
 Our results show evidence for massive supply of PF-C from Siberian soils as a result of severe active layer deepening in response to the warming.
 Thawing of PF-C must also have brought about an enhanced organic matter respiration and, thus, these findings suggest that PF-C may indeed have been an important source of CO2 across the extensive permafrost domain.
 The results challenge current paradigms on the post-glacial CO2 rise and, at the same time, serve as a harbinger for possible consequences of the present-day warming of PF-C soils.